firecmsco/firecms/README.md

 every feature provided by this CMS.

 Keep in mind you need to update the dependencies in that project if you want to use it as it is, without linking it to the library source code.
 More details in its README

 ## Contact and support

-If you need general support you can open a GitHub issue.
+If you need general support, you can open a GitHub issue.

 Do you need consulting setting up your Firestore-based CMS in no time?
 We are happy to help!